TremeschinArchive/ModularMusicVisualizer/README.md

 ## Showcase

 ![Demo image of MMV](repo/mmv-shader-1.png)
-_^ This runs real time 60 fps+ depending on your GPU, audio buffer size and CPU using GLSL shaders_
+_^ This runs real time 60 fps+ depending on your GPU and CPU using GLSL shaders_

+More on performance later

 <hr>